maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 $$M_{22} - M_{12}^T M_{11}^{-1} M_{12} = L_{22} L_{22}^T$$

-This may be useful when multiple such Schur complements must be computed.
+This can be useful when multiple Schur complements must be computed incrementally.
 Interestingly, $$L_{11}$$ factorizes the top-left block of matrix
 $$M$$ while $$L_{22}$$ factorizes the bottom-right block of matrix $$M^{-1}$$ (which is the inverse of the Schur complement above).